 One of the biggest differences between a cheap bag and an expensive one is the quality of the materials and construction.
 Cheap bags have common issues like broken zippers, bad stitching, water leaking, etc.

 We think it’s worth investing in quality when your entire life might depend on this one bag.
-The hiking and travel industry is established enough that it’s easy to find which companies are reputable and sell quality product.
+The hiking and travel industry is established enough that it’s easy to find which companies are reputable and sell quality products.

 We like to see solid stitching and other general signs of a carefully made bag that the cheaper companies typically skip.